jguinaud/x-platform-example/README.md

 Ensure you have XCode (4.5+) and XCode Command Line tools installed.

-Ensure you have Calabash iOS (0.9.132+) installed.
+Ensure you have Calabash iOS version 0.9.144 installed.

 From the root directory containing `android-source`,